Mali protest leader steps back as coup leaders promise election | International

 After the meeting, a spokesman for Dicko said he had decided to withdraw from politics.
 Although no further details were shared, the move suggests at least part of the opposition movement is satisfied with the coup orchestrators' promise to return to democratic practices.

-A spokesman for the mutineers, which call themselves the National Committee for the Salvation of the People, earlier said they were not seeking power.
+A spokesman for the mutineers, who call themselves the National Committee for the Salvation of the People (NCSP), earlier said they were not seeking power.
 "We are keen on the stability of the country, which will allow us to organise general elections ... within a reasonable time limit," Colonel Ismael Wague said on state television.

 ALSO READ